srct/srctweb/README.md

 * Figure out intellectual property with GMU
 * Some sort of a calendar plugin for the calendar page
 * Add stuff to the events page-- same idea as meeting page, forms, pagination, and RSS
-* Have js follow the librejs tagging rules
 * Requires being able to log in in order for the secretary to take notes, etc

 About GMU SRCT